rickcnagy/QSTools/README.md

 There is one important git hook: building docs in the `pre-commit` hook.
 The `pre-commit` must call [`pre-commit.sh`](./pre-commit.sh), which contains the actual logic.
 This serves two purposes:

 1. It ensures that all automatically generated `README`s (such as [the ./api README](./api/README.md)]) are always up to date with each commit.
-2. It ensures that all files in documented folders can at least be successfully imported, which clears alot of the issues that would cause tests to fail.
+1. It ensures that all files in documented folders can at least be successfully imported, which clears alot of the issues that would cause tests to fail.
+1. It lints the code and fixes things like incorrect whitespace.

 Sample `pre-commit` hook at `.git/hooks/pre-commit`: